The treatments target myocardial fibrosis, inflammation, oxidative stress and insulin resistance.

 - Yi Tan, Ph.D., assistant professor of pediatrics at the University of Louisville School of Medicine

-- Kupper A. Wintergerst, M.D., director of the Wendy Novak Diabetes Center, endocrinologist with Norton Children’s Endocrinology, affiliated with the UofL School of Medicine, and division chief of pediatric endocrinology.
+- Kupper A. Wintergerst, M.D., director of the Wendy Novak Diabetes Institute, endocrinologist with Norton Children’s Endocrinology, affiliated with the UofL School of Medicine, and division chief of pediatric endocrinology.

 - Lu Cai, M.D, Ph.D., professor of pediatrics, radiation oncology, and pharmacology and toxicology, and director of the Pediatric Research Institute, Department of Pediatrics, at the UofL School of Medicine.